Study Physics at the University of Montana

-If you think deep and dream big, UM’s Physics and Astronomy Department is the right place for you.
-Study physics and learn about the interplay of matter and energy; focus on astronomy and learn about the interworkings of the universe; or study computational physics and develop the skills required for computational modeling of physical systems.
-No matter what you choose, you will work with and learn from faculty performing cutting-edge research.
+If you think deep and dream big, the physics program at UM is the place to be.
+You can focus your physics degree in astronomy and learn about the inner workings of the universe, study computational physics and develop the skills required for computational modeling of physical systems, or get the training to become a science teacher in K-12 schools.
+No matter what you choose, you’ll have exceptional opportunities for undergraduate research and hands-on learning.

 students conduct live planetarium shows every week